fullsalvo/wzb-utils/README.md

             Set primary color for template
       -s <color name>
             Set secondary color for template
+      -c
+	        Include black and white in the templating (default: no black and white)

 ## Reload-desktop

-A script to reload configuration files in place.
+A script to reload program/wm configurations in place.
 Currently only used via calls in the other two scripts.

 ### Set the programs that reload